HGustavs/LenaSYS/DuggaSys/microservices/endpointDirectory/microserviceDirectoryDocumentation.md

 # Endpoint Directory Database Setup Tutorial
 There are two ways to install the Endpoint Directory database.
-The 'easy' way and the 'manual' way, both of these has the same endresult.
+The 'scripted installation' and the 'manual installation', both of these has the same endresult.
 Below are step by step guides on how to use both.

-The easy installation combines the step of the manual installation in a script - which means that you don't need to run them yourself.
+The scripted installation combines the step of the manual installation in a script - which means that you don't need to run them yourself.
 Use this guide if you just need the database and it's data.

+### Scripted installation
+1. Open your [LenaSYS](http://localhost/LenaSYS) directory and navigate to the [endpointDirectory](http://localhost/LenaSYS/DuggaSys/microservices/endpointDirectory/) folder.
+(LenaSYS/DuggaSys/microservices/endpointDirectory)
+2. In the endpointDirectory folder, open [setupEndpointDirectory.php](http://localhost/LenaSYS/DuggaSys/microservices/endpointDirectory/setupEndpointDirectory.php) - This script will first remove the database (if you have it).
+It will then run the steps in the manual mode - install the database and then populate it.
+(See the manual installation guide if you are interested in the specifics of the steps)
+3. To ensure that the setup has been successful and that it has been populated with data you can visit [microserviceUI.php](http://localhost/LenaSYS/DuggaSys/microservices/endpointDirectory/microserviceUI.php) and check if there is any data.

 # Endpoint Directory Database Table Documentation
 ## Tables